Cat Not Peeing? Or Not Pooping? Emergency Signs Every Owner Must Know

 Situation Why it matters Typical urgency

-Not peeing (or only drops) Could be urinary blockage, severe inflammation, or pain preventing urination.
+Not peeing (or only drops) Could be urinary blockage, severe inflammation, or pain preventing normal urination.
 Often urgent / emergency if straining or no urine for 8–12 hours.

 Related PCC guides you may want open in another tab: Male Cat Blockage vs UTI (24-hour action plan), Cat Constipation: What’s Normal vs Not, and Cat Emergency Triage: ER now or wait?